ClemSK/node-express-pg-ts-api/README.md

 # node-express-pg-ts-api
-Creating a REST API wiht CRUD opersations with a TypeScript and PostgreSQL database
+Creating a REST API wiht CRUD opersations using TypeScript and a PostgreSQL database